Kyle Valenti: Season three

-With Tess gone and Alex dead, Kyle and Isabel are the only two members of the group of six who are not romantically involved with another, and end up spending a lot of time together, becoming close friends.
+With Tess gone and Alex dead, Kyle and Isabel are the only two members of the group of six who are not romantically involved with one another, and end up spending a lot of time together, becoming close friends.
 Kyle is the first to learn about her relationship with Jesse Ramirez and, unlike the others, supports her in it.
 After Isabel and Jesse's wedding, Kyle continues to be close friends with her and forms a friendship with Jesse as well.
 But while at a New Year's Eve party with Isabel, Kyle realizes that his feelings for Isabel are more than just platonic.
 An honorable man, he keeps these feelings inside, but is henceforth shown as deeply caring for Isabel, breaking down crying at her bedside when she is shot and almost killed.

 When Liz begins manifesting powers as a result of Max healing her in the pilot episode, it becomes clear to Kyle that he too will probably gain some sort of alien powers in the future.
 In the series finale, "Graduation," when the rest of the group is forced to leave Roswell and live on the run, Kyle makes the decision to come with them, citing that he wants to be with his "own kind" when he starts to "snap, crackle and pop like tin foil".
 He says a heartfelt goodbye to his father before boarding a van with the others and leaving Roswell.
 He is last seen in the series with the other five main characters as they celebrate the wedding of Max and Liz and once again board the van, continuing on their road trip across America.